 The Ashoka Pillar was erected in the 3rd century B.C.
-It is rather unfortunate but the total Ashoka Pillar does not stand here now.
-The shaft of the pillar can only be seen at the gateway and the crown has been kept in the museum.
-The crown of the Ashoka Pillar consists of the four lions that stand back to back.
+It is unfortunate, but the total Ashoka Pillar does not stand here now.
+The pillar's shaft can only be seen at the gateway, and the crown has been kept in the museum.
+The crown of the Ashoka Pillar consists of four lions that stand back to back.
 The figure of these lions was later adopted as the National Emblem of India.

-The Ashoka Pillar in Sanchi is reflective of the Greco Buddhist style of Architecture.
-The most remarkable quality of the Ashoka Pillar is that it is very well proportioned.
+The Ashoka Pillar in Sanchi reflects the Greco-Buddhist style of Architecture.
+The most remarkable quality of the Ashoka Pillar is it's very well-proportioned.
 One cannot but admire the structural balance of the Ashoka Pillar.
 It bears a lot of resemblance to the pillar at Sarnath.
-It is quite intricately carved but the lions of this Ashoka Pillar in Sanchi do not support the wheel of law or Dharmachakra.
+It is intricately carved, but the lions of this Ashoka Pillar in Sanchi do not support the wheel of law or ‘Dharmachakra’.
 The polish of the Ashoka Pillar is brilliant and shines to this day.

 The Ashoka Pillar lies in Sanchi in Madhya Pradesh.
 Sanchi is at a distance of 46 km from Bhopal.
-Bhopal is very well connected with all the major towns of Madhya Pradesh as well as the important cities of India by rail, road and air.
-After you have reached Bhopal by availing any of these three options you can easily reach Sanchi using the motorable road.
-Even though Sanchi is a railway station of the Jhansi Itarsi section of the Central railways, Vidisha located at a distance of about 10 km from Sanchi is better connected to the important towns and cities of India by rail.
+Bhopal is very well connected with all the major towns of Madhya Pradesh and the important cities of India by rail, road, and air.
+After reaching Bhopal, you can easily reach Sanchi using the motorable road by availing of any of these three options.
+Even though Sanchi is a railway station of the Jhansi Itarsi section of the Central railways, Vidisha, located about 10 km from Sanchi, is and is well connected to the important towns and cities of India by rail.